 – Always wear protective gear when working on install (gloves, eye protection, …), GOTH-3Designs cannot be held responsible in case of accident.

 Note 1: These instruction will cover the Plecter Labs Prizm install, however we do not cover wiring instructions tho, please read your soundboard manual before starting the install.

 Note 2: 30awg wires and smaller are mandatory for this install (30awg for main wires and 32awg for accent leds and switches are highly recommended).

 Note 3: The whole hilt is meant to be install friendly, however, intermediate skills will be needed to install the saber (cram-fu, precise soldering, …).
-These instructions will details the install as much as possible.
-GOTH-3Designs cannot be held responsible for any mistakes made by DIYers tho.
-Thanks.
 Read the full instructions before starting your install.
 Commission an installer to build the hilt for you, if you feel unsure about what to do.

 Note 4: About the Kill Key.
 It is recommended to sand a bit the side of the kill key “on/off” slot, in order to make them more round and to turn better in the recharge port. (as a reminder, this slot allow to start / stop the saber without removing the kill key).